zackluckyf/angular-project/readme.md

 ## Features

-  * Single Page Application using angular ui router
+  * Single Page Application Built with AngularJS using angular ui router
+  * Makes use of a third party API to keep data fresh
+  * Component based, so it's easier to expand and reuse

+## Dev Features

+  * Webpack used to bundle dependencies
+  * Unit tests done in karma and jasmine
+  * End to end tests done in protractor
+  * Travis-ci integrated
+  * Gulp used to compile SASS, concat, and uglify
   * Utilizes an Express Node server as a proxy to resolve CORS issue
-  * Uses third party API to keep data fresh
-  * Built with AngularJS
-  * Component based
-  * Webpack used to bundle dependencies

 ## Next Steps